arufa-research/polar/packages/polar/sample-project/README.md

 # Secret Contracts Counter Example

-This template contains counter example contracts.
+This template contains simple counter contracts.
 The contract is created with a parameter for the initial count and allows subsequent incrementing.

 # Contract Functions